 Nebraska Wildland Fire Academy

-The Nebraska Forest Service has coordinated the Nebraska Wildland Fire Academy for 11 years during April at Fort Robinson State Park.
-Due to its growing success and growing demand from the Eastern part of Nebraska, the Nebraska Forest Service is happy to announce the first annual Eastern Nebraska Wildland Fire Academy.
+The Nebraska Forest Service has coordinated the Nebraska Wildland Fire Academy for 11 years in April at Fort Robinson State Park.
+The Nebraska Forest Service is happy to announce the second annual Eastern Nebraska Wildland Fire Academy.

 The ember threat and the Home Ignition Zone